DYEA: History

-MOR 99.7 (2011–2017)

 The station was inaugurated in 2011 as MOR 99.7 For Life! under the ownership of ABS-CBN Corporation.
 It had a shared coverage with another network-owned FM station in Puerto Princesa that reached the southern part of the said mentioned area due to its location.
 The station went off the air in 2017.

-Radyo Bandera 99.7 (2021–present)

-In 2021, Bandera News Philippines took over the station's operations and became part of the Radyo Bandera News FM network.
+In 2021, it went back on the air, this time under the Radyo Bandera network of Bandera News Philippines.
 It moved to its current home in Brgy.
 Pulok Center.